 Magneto likes these kinds of bootlickers.
 He also had Peeper in the second Brotherhood/Mutant Force and Amphibius in the Savage Land Mutates.

 Also, Nightcrawler encountered an alternate self who served this purpose for Belasco.
 In an alternate future, it's determined Nightcrawler -becomes- Belasco.
 So, um.

 Ever since his first appearance in the 70s, Ras Al Ghul had a completely loyal hulking manservant named Ubu, who worshiped the ground he walked on.
 After a couple of apparent deaths the character was still around, so it was revealed that there's an entire Ubu clan, and they all serve Ras.

 The Lowlies of Apokolips; Darkseid's reign has produced an entire race of bootlicking slaves, who will 'die for Darkseid' if requested.
 In 'Secret Six', for example, Scandal Savage employs a nameless Lowlie as a servant.
 Who gleefully begs for all kinds of abuse, as if torture is as necessary as food for its well-being.

-Probably the most famous portrayal of the character is Dwight Frye in the 1931 film.
+Probably the most famous portrayal of the character is Dwight Frye in Dracula (1931).
 Indeed, Frye's Renfield is more in keeping with the trope than the character's depiction in the original novel.

-In the 1996 101 Dalmatians film, Cruella De Vil had a fair number of people loyal to her, but her PA Frederick took the cake with the page quote.
+In the 1996 live-action 101 Dalmatians, Cruella De Vil had a fair number of people loyal to her, but her PA Frederick took the cake with the page quote.

 The White Court’s thralls (emotionally drained human husks) might also count as this.
 Red Court vampires can do something similar because their saliva is an addictive narcotic.